jscaravilli/9BallScoreKeeper/replit.md

 3. **Verification**: Check that `index.html` exists in `dist/` directory after preparation
 4. **Result**: App will be deployed as a client-only application using localStorage for data persistence

+**Note**: The deployment preparation script automatically resolves the build output mismatch by moving files from `dist/public` to `dist` root directory, ensuring compatibility with static deployment requirements.

 ### Environment Configuration
 - Client-only application - no server environment variables needed
 - Development mode uses Vite middleware for hot reload